tbwester/ratpac-nudot/README.md

 * do something awesome
 * to put your code onto develop: git checkout develop; git merge [username]_[featurename]
 * delete the branch

+## Chroma Interface Optional

+This copy has an extremely developmental feature: an interface to Chroma, which simulates photon transport on a GPU.
+Current state is that it is not really working.

+But to build with it anyway:

+* go into ./configure and change USECHROMA=1
+* one needs to have zmq and google protobufs
+* one also needs to clone and install the ratchroma interface ...

 ## Geometry